MAppFx: Northern Guam Lens Aquifer

 MAppFx is a new data visualization product of WERI, UOG that provides a map of Guam’s production wells with nitrate-N data and its graph.
 Both map and graphs are interactive and is now available online on the Guam Hydrologic Survey website.
 The first training was provided at the WERI Water Resources Forum on Guam in November 2022 (see video above).
 Chapter 4 (Technical Report 180) also provides details to a user interface guide.
 WERI interagency partners, Guam Waterworks Authority, Guam Environmental Protection Agency, NAVFAC Marianas, Legislature, Guam Department of Education, and the private sector now have access to an intuitive online data visualization product.
 Interagency partners may easily refer to this online product to discuss, strategize, and manage water source protection.
 With this major accomplishment, a modern means of information transfer, other MAppFx production well information products are now possible and will soon be available for everyone.

-MAppFx: Production Well Nitrates Northern Guam Lens Aquifer
+MAppFx: Northern Guam Lens Aquifer

 Dannika Kate U. Valerio, Matt W. Zapata, Nathan C. Habana